 Elevated volcanic unrest continues at White Island

-"Our assessment is that further explosive eruptions remain very unlikely on any given day.
-The Volcanic Alert Level remains at Level 2 and the Aviation Colour Code remains at Yellow.
+The Volcanic Alert Level remains at Level 2 and the Aviation Colour Code at Yellow, says duty volcanologist Craig Miller.

-"Should any explosive activity produce an ash cloud, the likelihood of ash affecting the mainland remains low.
-Under suitable climatic conditions the gas and steam plume may be noticed on the mainland as weak acid rain.
+"Should any explosive activity produce an ash cloud, the likelihood of ash affecting the mainland remains very low.
+Under suitable weather conditions, the gas and steam plume may be noticed on the mainland as weak acid rain."

 The Volcanic Alert Level remains at Level 2.